-Dynamic Server does not support ordering on row types.
-Because a union operation requires a sort to remove duplicate values, you cannot use a UNION operator when either query in the union operation includes row type data.
-However, the database server does support UNION ALL with row type data, since this type of operation does not require a sort. ♦
+Dynamic Server does not support ordering on ROW types.
+Because a UNION operation requires a sort to remove duplicate values, you cannot use a UNION operator when either query in the union operation includes ROW type data.
+However, the database server does support UNION ALL with ROW type data, because this type of operation does not require a sort.

-Figure 5-1 illustrates the union set operation.
+Figure 5-78 illustrates the UNION set operation.

-Figure 5-1 The Union Set Operation
+Figure 5-78.
+The Union Set Operation

 The UNION keyword selects all rows from the two queries, removes duplicates, and returns what is left.
-Because the results of the queries are combined into a single result, the select list in each query must have the same number of columns.
-Also, the corresponding columns that are selected from each table must contain compatible data types (CHARACTER data type columns must be the same length), and these corresponding columns must all allow or all disallow nulls.
+Because the results of the queries are combined into a single result, the projection list in each query must have the same number of columns.
+Also, the corresponding columns that are selected from each table must contain compatible data types (CHARACTER data type columns must be the same length), and these corresponding columns must all allow or all disallow NULL values.